-- Demonstrate evidence-based and practical leadership in the profession of nutrition and dietetics - Incorporate clinical thinking through research and technology in practice - Design and evaluate outcome measures supporting the effectiveness of nutrition integration relating to healthcare cost and patient well-being - Direct operational aspects of care programs within the various domains of the profession including personnel management, project management, finances, delivery of patient-centered care, regulatory standards and patient and employee safetyDemonstrate the global impact of nutrition both domestic and internationally
+- Demonstrate evidence-based and practical leadership in the profession of nutrition and dietetics - Incorporate clinical thinking through research and technology in practice

+- Design and evaluate outcome measures supporting the effectiveness of nutrition integration relating to healthcare cost and patient well-being - Direct operational aspects of care programs within the various domains of the profession including personnel management, project management, finances, delivery of patient-centered care, regulatory standards and patient and employee safetyDemonstrate the global impact of nutrition both domestic and internationally

+To receive a Master of Science degree in Nutrition with Distance Learning Internship, students must earn 36 graduate semester credit hours as described below.
 Masters courses and the Distance Learning Internship run concurrently.
-Courses in the masters program are eight-weeks in length.
-The internship (1320 hours) is designed to allow the student's time to develop time management and organizational skills while completing the graduate courses.
-Student must successfully complete both the masters and distance learning internship.
+Courses in the master's program are eight-weeks in length.
+The internship (1,320 hours) is designed to allow the students time to develop time management and organizational skills while completing the graduate courses.
+Students must successfully complete both the masters and distance learning internship.
 Students must submit a verification statement or Declaration of Intent from an ACEND Didactic Program in Dietetic.
+The length of this program is approximately 12 months.